 Lezioni teoriche ed esercitazioni per un totale di 72 ore.

-All Classes will be held online on Teams in the following Virtual Classroom.
+Only if COVID emrgency continues: All Classes will ALSO be held online on Teams

 Oral only, to be scheduled on an individual basis.
 When ready, please contact the instructor by email at alberto.bononi[AT]unipr.it by specifying the requested date.

 The exam consists of solving some proposed exercises and explaining theoretical details connected with them, for a total time of about 1 hour.

 The exam may be split into two distinct parts and scheduled on different days at the student's request: Part 1 Detection; Part 2 Estimation.

 At the exam, you can bring your summary of important formulas in an A4 sheet to consult if you so wish.
 Some sample exercises can be found on the course website.